ROCm/HIP/docs/markdown/hip_porting_guide.md

 The hip_runtime.h and hip_runtime_api.h files define the types, functions and enumerations needed to compile a HIP program:

 - hip_runtime_api.h: defines all the HIP runtime APIs (e.g., hipMalloc) and the types required to call them.
 A source file that is only calling HIP APIs but neither defines nor launches any kernels can include hip_runtime_api.h. hip_runtime_api.h uses no custom hc language features and can be compiled using a standard C++ compiler.
 - hip_runtime.h: included in hip_runtime_api.h.
-It additionally provides the types and defines required to create and launch kernels. hip_runtime.h does use custom hc language features, but they are guarded by ifdef checks.
-It can be compiled using a standard C++ compiler but will expose a subset of the available functions.
+It additionally provides the types and defines required to create and launch kernels. hip_runtime.h can be compiled using a standard C++ compiler but will expose a subset of the available functions.

 CUDA has slightly different contents for these two files.
 In some cases you may need to convert hipified code to include the richer hip_runtime.h instead of hip_runtime_api.h.